-7. Optional: DustEMWrap needs several external libraries (see Sect.
+- 7. DustEMWrap needs several external libraries (see Sect.
 3.1 for a complete description).
 A static version of these libraries is distributed with the DustEMWrap code.
-If you prefer to use them (rather than your pre-existing system versions), then you should also include the following line in your idl_startup file, which adds the idl_extern directory to your path:

-!path=!path+':'+expand_path('+'+!dustem_wrap_soft_dir+'/src/idl_extern') Your path should be constructed so that the idl_extern routines are privileged over versions elsewhere in your system.

-8. Open an IDL session and test your installation using the dustem_init command, e.g. IDL> dustem_init,/wraptest,/plot
+If you prefer to use them (rather than your pre-existing system versions), or if you don't have these external libraries already installed on your system, then you should also include the following line in your idl_startup file, which adds the idl_extern directory to your path : !path=!path+':'+expand_path('+'+!dustem_wrap_soft_dir+'/src/idl_extern') Your path should be constructed so that the idl_extern routines are privileged over versions elsewhere in your system. - Open an IDL session and test your installation using the dustem_init command, e.g. IDL> dustem_init,/wraptest,/plot